gruntwork-io/terragrunt/docs/_docs/04_reference/built-in-functions.md

 }
 ```

-This function will error if the file is not located in a git repository.
+This function will error if the file is not located in a Git repository.

 ## get\_terragrunt\_dir